watchdogoblivion/offsec-python/README.md

         On the previous browser page, select the file to upload and begin the upload.
         Go back to burp suite and copy and paste the intercepted request to a file; anyname.txt Ensure that there is a blank line separating the headers and the body (if there is a body).
-        Place or Replace any value string that you want to fuzz with a FUZZ word ending with a number starting from 1 i.e FUZZ1,FUZZ2,FUZZ3 for each word to be fuzzed.
+        Place or Replace any value string that you want to fuzz with a FUZZ word - i.e FUZZ1,FUZZ2,FUZZ3.
+Note that FUZZ is treated as FUZZ1

             1. POST /upload.jsp HTTP/1.1 ->
-               POST FUZZ1/upload.jsp HTTP/1.1
+               POST FUZZ/upload.jsp HTTP/1.1

             2. Content-Type: text/plain ->
                Content-Type: FUZZ1

             3. Content-Disposition: form-data; name="FileUpload1"; filename="postFile.txt" ->
-               Content-Disposition: form-data; name="FileUpload"; filename="FUZZ1.FUZZ2"
+               Content-Disposition: form-data; name="FileUpload"; filename="FUZZ2.FUZZ1"

+        Ensure that the file with the words to substitute in (-ff --fuzz-file), has the same number of words per line as the max FUZZ number - i.e 10 words per line if the max is FUZZ10 or 5 words per line if the max is FUZZ5.
-        Ensure that the fuzz file contains the same amount of words per line as there are FUZZ words in the input file, separated by a delimiter of your choice (the default is a colon but you can specify a delimiter).
+        Each word in the fuzz file should be separated by a delimiter (the default is a colon but you can specify a delimiter).
-        For example 3 above the fuzz file could contain: test:txt to replace FUZZ1.FUZZ2
+        For example 3 above the fuzz file could contain: test:txt to replace FUZZ2.FUZZ1 as txt.test

         Run the script and use the flags to control filtering by length, status code, and/or text.
         Hide or display responses with a flag.